We aim to publish all main Census 2021 data on the population of England and Wales within two years of the census.

 Alternative population bases are the different geographical locations where individuals could have been counted for Census 2021.
 Examples include workplace, workday and out-of-term populations.

-Small populations are groups that are defined by their cultural background, including characteristics such as ethnic group, country of birth, religion and national identity.
-Examples of small populations that we are committed to producing datasets about include Cornish, Kashmiri, Nepali, Sikh, Ravidassia and Jain.
+Small populations are groups that are defined by their cultural background, including characteristics such as ethnic group, country of birth, religion, national identity, and main language.
+Examples of small populations that we have produced datasets about include:

 Detailed migration data